Part of the TV Stand Engineering & Safety Series

 06Material Science for Longevity

-Choose your material based on on Chicago's humidity shifts.
-In humid lakefront high-rises, engineered wood like the Madra 2-Door Stand resists warping, while suburban homes benefit from the high-mass durability of solid wood heirlooms like the Balam 80-Inch Stand.
+Choose your material based on climate of the city.
+For example, in humid lakefront high-rises of Chicago, engineered wood like the Madra 2-Door Stand resists warping, while suburban homes benefit from the high-mass durability of solid wood heirlooms like the Balam 80-Inch Stand.

 Learn more: Material Science Guide